Young-ook/terraform-aws-eks/examples/arm64/README.md

 # Amazon EKS on AWS Graviton
+## Getting started
+[AWS Graviton](https://aws.amazon.com/ec2/graviton/) processors are custom built by Amazon Web Services using 64-bit ARM Neoverse cores to deliver the best price performance for you cloud workloads running on Amazon EC2.
+The new general purpose (M6g), compute-optimized (C6g), and memory-optimized (R6g) instances deliver up to 40% better price/performance over comparable current generation x86-based instances for scale-out and Arm-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores that are supported by the extensive Arm ecosystem.
+You can mix x86 and Arm based EC2 instances within a cluster, and easily evaluate Arm-based application in existing environments.

+[Here](https://github.com/aws/aws-graviton-getting-started) is a github repository for a guide to getting started with AWS Graviton.
+You can find out more details about how to build, run and optimize your application for AWS Graviton processors.

 ## Setup
 [This](https://github.com/Young-ook/terraform-aws-eks/blob/main/examples/arm64/main.tf) is the example of terraform configuration file to create a managed EKS with ARM64 architecture based node groups on your AWS account.
 Check out and apply it using terraform command.